Find Samples

 The good news is that this issue can be fixed by trimming away a narrow strip of laminate at the very edges of the floor to create an expansion gap.
 Theoretically, it’s possible to do it yourself if you have the right tools (such as safety equipment and a multi-tool with a circular blade).
 However, we’d suggest you have a professional do this as any skirting boards or scotia will have to be removed and re-attached later, which could damage either them or your plaster.

-Once you have your expansion gap, remember the bouncy floor feeling may not change right away as the boards need time to re-settle.
+Once you have your laminate expansion gap, remember the bouncy floor feeling may not change right away as the boards need time to re-settle.

 It’s common practice when fitting laminate flooring to include a layer of underlay beneath the boards, which helps with insulation, sound absorption and cushions the boards.
 If the wrong kind of underlay was installed, it could be to blame for that bouncy feeling – carpet underlay, for example, is much thicker and softer than laminate underlay.